quicwg/base-drafts/draft-ietf-quic-http.md

 : A Stream ID, Push ID, or Placeholder ID greater than the current maximum for that identifier was referenced.

-HTTP_DUPLICATE_PUSH (0x0C):
+HTTP_PUSH_ID_ERROR (0x0C):
-: A Push ID was referenced in two different stream headers.
+: A Push ID was referenced multiple times or the the maximum Push ID was reduced.

 HTTP_UNKNOWN_STREAM_TYPE (0x0D):
 : A unidirectional stream header contained an unknown stream type.